-Since then, the hires of Will Bullard (Head Women’s Basketball Coach), Morgan Selmi (Head Women’s Softball Coach) and Karina Sundberg (Head Women’s Volleyball Coach) have begun to elevate our women’s sports programs at St. Vincent de Paul.
+Since then, the hires of Will Bullard (Head Women’s Basketball Coach), Morgan Selmi (Head Women’s Softball Coach), and Bo Reece (Head Women’s Soccer Coach) have begun to elevate our women’s sports programs at St. Vincent de Paul.
 Our Mustang Athletic programs are thriving due to the dedicated head coaches it has, as well as the committed assistant coaches each program has.

 In April 2022, it was announced that Heather Campbell would become the school’s Athletic Director and Head Athletic Trainer.
 Campbell has brought more than 27 years of experience in high school athletics, both as a parent and Athletic Trainer.
-Principal Patrick Daly gave his full endorsement to Campbell as the Mustang Athletic Director saying: “Just seeing how well she worked with our student-athletes, our coaches and the respect that she had for them.
-She’s bringing with her a great reputation, strong work ethic, intelligence and a great personality.”
+Campbell has earned the respect of many in the Petaluma community, but also around the North Bay.
+Her ability to multi-task, elevate programs, and work alongside athletes, coaches and parents have made her the perfect for for this position.

 Campbell also wants all student-athletes to be at their best in the classroom before stepping in to athletic competition, saying: “To me, the students should always come before the athlete, I want to continue to build that, and continue getting banners where you’re the highest GPA.
 Really focusing on fostering an environment where students and teachers feel supported and everybody feels a part of the big picture.”

 To learn more about where St. Vincent de Paul High School Athletics is going, please read this December 2022 article written by John “JJ” Jackson of the Petaluma Argus Courier titled “New coaching staff brings new life to St. Vincent athletics.”